 Arabella Lennox-Boyd will share insights from her distinguished international career, spanning public commissions and private estates around the world, as well as her multiple RHS Chelsea Flower Show Gold Medals.

-The evening will include drinks and canapés, time to explore and enjoy the beautiful walled garden, and the opportunity to socialise with members and friends of SPS in a truly exceptional setting.
+The evening will include champagne and strawberries, time to explore and enjoy the beautiful walled garden, and the opportunity to socialise with members and friends of SPS in a truly exceptional setting.

 • Heveningham Hall, Halesworth, Suffolk, IP19 0PN

-• Monday 22nd June, drinks and canapes from 6pm, talk at 6.45pm, event closes at 8pm
+• Monday 22nd June, champagne & strawberries from 6pm, talk at 6.45pm, event closes at 8pm

 • Tickets: £35 members, £45 non-members.
 Please book your ticket in advance.